Charlotteec/ForgeResourcePackage1.18.1/README.md

 to this branch when testing things you want to add.

 ### WARNING: Do not share code from this branch with students as it may not be working/functioning and may cause your project to break or corrupt in some way!
+#### Note: Don't update the Minecraft version of this branch, please stick to 1.18.1 :)